-Oil holds above $71 as supply risks back in focus
+Oil steadies as market focuses on supply risks

-LONDON (Reuters) - Oil held above $71 a barrel on Tuesday, supported by falling Venezuelan and Iranian exports and fighting in Libya that raised concerns of more supply threats, outweighing expectations of higher U.S. inventories.
+“We are still viewing the price consolidation of the past week as a pause in a sustainable bull market in which fresh highs still represent a strong possibility,” Jim Ritterbusch, president of Ritterbusch and Associates, said in a note.

-In Libya, fighting between Khalifa Haftar’s Libyan National Army and the internationally-recognized government has raised the prospect of lower supplies from another OPEC member.
-U.S. sanctions on two others, Iran and Venezuela, are cutting shipments.
+In Libya, fighting between Khalifa Haftar’s Libyan National Army and the internationally-recognized government has raised the prospect of lower supplies from the OPEC member.

+U.S. sanctions on two other members, Iran and Venezuela, are already cutting shipments.
+Iran’s crude oil exports have dropped in April to their lowest daily level this year, tanker data showed and industry sources said.

 “Collapsing Venezuelan oil output and sanctioned Iranian exports have a put big question mark over supply,” said Norbert Ruecker of Swiss bank Julius Baer.